Truck full of gas cylinders set on fire, three stabbed in Australia terror attack

 Video posted to Twitter and broadcast on television showed the man swinging a knife at two police officers, while his truck burned in the background.

-One of the officers then shot the man and he collapsed to the ground clutching his chest, the video showed.
-Other footage showed two stab victims lying on the ground nearby and bleeding.
+One of the officers shot the man and he collapsed to the ground clutching his chest, the video showed.
+Other footage showed two stab victims lying on the ground nearby.

 The attacker died in hospital, as did one of the victims, Ashton said.
 “From what we know of that individual, we are treating this as a terrorism incident,” he said of the attacker.

+Victoria police declined to comment when contacted about Islamic State’s claim.
+The militant group also claimed responsibility for a deadly siege in the city in 2017 when a Somali man was killed by police after taking a woman hostage.

-Police gave no information identifying the attacker but Ashton said the man was known to police and intelligence authorities because of family associations.
+Police gave no information identifying the Melbourne attacker but Ashton said the man was known to them and intelligence authorities because of family associations.

 All of the victims were men, Ashton said.
 He declined to release their names because police were still in the process of contacting families.